 Seabrook Power Plant, the nuclear trio donned “a manic clusterfuck of merciless banjo torture” by the Village Voice, is Brandon’s brainchild, blending the brutal energy of punk-rock with the intricate execution of through-composed avant jazz.
 The band has released two albums to much critical acclaim.
 Time Out New York praised the band’s eponymous debut as “not only one of the most baffling experimental releases of the year... also one of the best.”

 Brandon is an accomplished solo artist, named Best Guitarist in New York City by the Village Voice 2012.
 In 2014, New Atlantis Records released his first solo album titled Sylphid Vitalizers.
 Noisey called the album a “dissonant guitar army…(with) mind-blowing prog-rock complexities – all at mind-numbing breakneck speed.”

 In June 2017 Brandon released his latest album "Die Trommel Fatale".
 This work is a poly-rhythmic exploration of the dark side of the drum, layering cello, bass, electronics, voice and guitar against dichotomous drummers.
 The NY Times commented on the album" it passes you through a gantlet of anxiety promising you little more than cataclysm at the other end".
-In October of 2017 Brandon released his second album of the year, the debut from his trio "Needle Driver" featuring Allison Miller on drums and Johnny DeBlase on bass.
+In October of 2017 Brandon released the debut from his trio "Needle Driver" featuring Allison Miller on drums and Johnny DeBlase on bass.
 The Chicago Reader recognized the trios "propulsive confusion and airtight precision"